olemislang/slides.cuban.tech/crypto.intro.md

 ---

-## Outline
+## Outline - Day 1

 - Q&A
   * Cryptocurrencies are they real money ?
   * What's a cryptocurrency all about?
   * How can I trust cryptocurrencies if I can't see them coins?
   * Crypto are not regulated.
 I trust my bank and my government
-  * I'll use cryptocurrencies once I understand what they doing ...

 <small> No previous knowledge to understand </small>

 --

+## Outline - Day 2

+- How #cryptocurrency could work from #Cuba ?

+--

+## Outline - Day 3

+- How #cryptocurrency could work from #Cuba ?
+  * continued ...
+- How Bitcoin price is determined?
+  * How Google determines Bitcoin price?
+- Is Bitcoin obsolete?

+--

-## Outline
+## Outline - Coming soon

 - Q&A
+  * I'll use cryptocurrencies once I understand what they doing ...
   * Financial freedom vs Bitcoin vs Government
   * All crytpocurrencies are fraud 'cause invented by Ponzi
   * Hey Mom!
 John Doe offered me crypto.
 Is he a criminal?